Abdulsami660/real-time-notification-and-chat/README.md

 ## 1. Setup The Env and Migration

--   ** Copy .env.example to .env and enter your database name and run the following command**
+-  Copy .env.example to .env and enter your database name and run the following command
+- change Broadcaster Driver From log To pusher
+- BROADCAST_DRIVER=pusher

 ```bash
 php artisan migrate